 Do the classes and professors meet my expectations?

 One area where you may not want to compromise is academics.
-After all, your main purpose of going to college is to get an education.
-If the courses and the professors at your current college are top notch, do you really want to give that up and take a chance with another school?
+After all, your main purpose in going to college is to get an education.
+If the courses and the professors at your current college are top-notch, do you really want to give that up and take a chance with another school?
 What if the new college does not come up to the same standard?

 Will my financial aid transfer?
 Will I lose any aid in the transfer?

 This is another important aspect that you must factor into your decision.
 Financial aid does not transfer automatically from one college to another.
 Also, the amount of aid you are eligible for may not be the same.
 This is because different colleges calculate aid differently even though your EFC or Expected Family Contribution remains the same.